Scybin/scyline/README.md

 <a name="disclaimer"></a>
 ## ⚠️ Disclaimer

-This project has reached the fully working prototype stage.
+This project is in the prototype testing stage.
 All core features have been tested and function as intended.
 However, as with any DIY hardware project, you should carefully review all files before manufacturing or assembly.
 The author(s) cannot guarantee flawless operation in every environment or configuration.

 The author(s) take no responsibility for any damage, issues, or legal trouble that might result from using this project (see the license).
 Be sure to follow local laws regarding radio frequencies and DIY electronics.